Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: System Model and Problem Formulation

 where $d$ is the distance between the physical robot and the edge server.
 Accordingly, the system signal-to-noise ratio (SNR) is derived as $\text{SNR} = {Ph}/{\sigma^2}$, where $P$ is the transmit power and $\sigma^2$ denotes the Gaussian white noise power.

 We also assume that the DT can decode the received packet only if the SNR is above a threshold $\beta$.
+This is used to simulate the sensing ability of the real-world receiver.
+When the SNR falls below the threshold, the signal is corrupted by noise and becomes difficult to decode.
 Thus, the effect of the wireless channel is denoted by a binary variable $\delta^c$ using

 in which $\delta^c = 1$ indicates successful packet delivery, while $\delta^c = 0$ indicates failure packet delivery.